 - As two separate fields, the SRT publish path and SRT stream ID.
 In the screen above, the examples are

-The following are current limitations of the SRT feature from Dolby.io Real-time Streaming:
+The following are some limitations when using SRT with Real-time Streaming: